GenArt: History

 The company expanded into fashion in 1995, on the advice of a young accessories designer who had attended one of the art exhibitions.
 A one night fashion show for emerging fashion designers was held using excess gallery space.
 A year later Gen Art hired a young film professional, Paul Gachot, to create and direct its first film festival.
 Around this time Gen Art began to expand, opening an office in Los Angeles in the summer of 1995 and San Francisco in 1996.

 Upon graduation in late 1994, Ian started work at a corporate law firm.
-Stefan became the day to day CEO of the Company.
+Stefan became the day-to-day CEO of the company.
 Stefan quit the company in 1997 and Ian left his law job to work full-time at Gen Art, becoming the CEO.
 In 1998, Adam Walden was brought in and made the company president.

 In the beginning of 2002 when a group of venture capitalists offered to invest in Gen Art, the bulk of the business was moved from the non-profit to the for-profit entity which then took over all responsibilities for corporate sponsorship and production of Gen Art's programming.
 Gen Art was able to leverage new national partnerships with Heineken and Chrysler to take the company national and Gen Art launched new offices in Miami and Chicago, and centralized the West Coast office oversight in New York.

-From 2002 - 2009, Gen Art produced over 100 events in fashion, film, music and art showcasing over 1,000 emerging talent.
+From 2002 to 2009, Gen Art produced over 100 events in fashion, film, music and art showcasing over 1,000 emerging talent.

 In February 2011, Gen Art announced was acquired by publishing company Sandow Media.
-Under this new umbrella, longtime Gen Art Senior Executives Elizabeth Shaffer and Jeffrey Abramson were named Co-Presidents.
+Under this new umbrella, longtime Gen Art senior executives Elizabeth Shaffer and Jeffrey Abramson were named co-presidents.

 As of 2016, Gen Art is currently owned and operated by fashion executive Keri Ingvarsson and a team of private investors.